Wayne L. Wilson: Author Letter

 I am an only child so I learned to master the art of self-entertainment.
 After seeing a movie I loved, I'd frequently sit in my bedroom, rewrite the movie, and then try to act out all the actor's parts.
 When I reflect on it, I suppose it was all about creating my own universe.

 Like most boys my age I talked about growing up to be a fireman, policeman, race car driver, professional athlete, actor, musician, whatever seemed cool.
 When I grew older and seemingly more practical, it was great to espouse that I planned to become a lawyer or doctor.
-It sounded good… nonetheless, it wasn’t truly where my heart was.
-It was writing, being a writer, that’s the one that always intrigued me and remained locked in the recesses of my mind.
+It sounded good… nonetheless, it wasn't truly where my heart was.
+It was writing, being a writer, that's the one that always intrigued me and remained locked in the recesses of my mind.
 But I came from an environment of hardworking people who emphasized the necessity of stability in life, finding a great job, and making money.
 Working as a writer was like a foreign concept.
 Creativity was viewed as more of a hobby.
-And although I rebelled against it because I was determined to pursue writing as a career, whenever the rent came up, and the noble concept of being a writer failed to pay the bills, working 9-5 was suddenly not quite so unappealing.
+And although I rebelled against this thought process because I was determined to pursue writing as a career.
+However, there were times in those early years when finding writing work for Wayne L. Wilson was like a rollercoaster ride.
+When the rent and other bills came due, Wayne L. Wilson, the author, experienced a difficult time paying the bills.
+The appeal of a steady 9-to-5 job became difficult to ignore.

 I am an only child so I learned to master the art of self-entertainment.
 After seeing a movie I loved, I'd frequently sit in my bedroom, rewrite the movie, and then try to act out all the actor's parts.